Staszów: Points of interest

 Staszów managed to keep its medieval shape, with a market square, a town hall in the middle, and perpendicular streets.
 The town was frequently destroyed and burned, its most notable historic building is St. Bartholomew church, built in 1342 - 1343, in the spot where a wooden church had stood, burned by the Tatars in 1241.
 The church was renovated several times, and its present shape differs from the original.
 There are 18th and 19th century tenement houses in the market square, and the town hall was built in 1783, with major changes from 1861.

 Jewish Cemetery

 Over 175 years old, the Jewish Cemetery was not maintained, and at one point was even replaced without a trace by a playground.
 The newer Jewish cemetery, 1 km from the center of Staszow, was an empty lot.
 The gravestones had been carted away by the Nazis for use as paving stones on muddy roads and sold to a construction company by municipal authorities after the war when no Jews returned to claim them.
 An individual, Jack Goldfarb, living in New York City paid to have the grounds spruced up, to have a 3 m (10-foot) Holocaust memorial constructed, to have some 155 Jewish gravestones he discovered in Staszow homes brought back to the cemetery, and to have a marker set up at a Holocaust-era mass grave.

-Demography

-According to the 2011 Poland census, there were 15,108 people residing in Staszów town, of whom 48.3% were male and 51.7% were female.
-In the town, the population was spread out, with 19% under the age of 18, 38.2% from 18 to 44, 26.8% from 45 to 64, and 16.1% who were 65 years of age or older.